YevgenyY/rust_vs_cpp/README.md

 ```
 As we can see there are *libpthread, libc, libgcc* libraries.

-Let's have a look at disassembled listing.
+Let's have a look at disassembled listing of hello\_world.rs executable.
 ```
 objdump -d main | wc -l
 31008